Darren-Noortman66/SE-L1T15---Capstone-Project-II/README.md

 ## How you can help

-No help is needed right now, as these are currently being marked to Hyperion-Development's standards.
+No help is needed right now, as this task is complete(I am doing research for a more complicated game I can make).
 However, if you do see improvements that can be made, then please feel free to point them out :D